dmahajan980/gsoc20WorkLog/index.md

 - Looked into various web sites for icons that we can use for the extension.
 Since all of those had some kind of attribution terms associated with themselves, I created a custom icon myself.
-- [PR #63](https://github.com/fluid-lab/gamepad-navigator/pull/63): Added the extension icon, grunt tasks, and steps to publish the extension.
-The first grunt tasks updates the `version` variable in the `manifest.json` and `package.json` files, and another task to create a release on GitHub.
+- [PR #63](https://github.com/fluid-lab/gamepad-navigator/pull/63): Added the extension icon and steps to publish the extension.
 - Updated [PR #56](https://github.com/fluid-lab/gamepad-navigator/pull/56) and
   [PR #57](https://github.com/fluid-lab/gamepad-navigator/pull/57) as per the feedback recieved from my mentor.